This course is unavailable through clearing

 - Tackle questions relating to issues such as how people make families, worship gods, and organise their economic and political lives in one of the largest departments of anthropology in the UK.

-- Study at a university ranked in the top 3 in the UK for Anthropology and in the top 10 for Linguistics (Complete University Guide 2019).
+- Study at a university ranked in the top five in the UK for both Anthropology and Linguistics (Complete University Guide 2020).

 Policy on additional costs